 Write, phone or visit your TDs to tell them that you want Ireland to do more and ask them to pass your concern and demands on to the Minister for Justice, Frances Fitzgerald.

 Explore options for refugees being resettled in your community and regenerate your community at the same time.

 There are asylum seekers and refugees already in Ireland that would also value your support.
 Here are some ways to get involved:

-Support the call to End Direct Provision
+Campaign to End Direct Provision

 Use your voice to #ENDDP and make institutionalised living in Ireland a thing of the past.